mivano/mindbyte.nl/_posts/2021-11-21-build-a-github-actions-marketplace-using-github-cli-jekyll-and-tailwind-css.md

   - CLI
   - Tailwind
   - Jekyll
+description: >-
+  When you work with GitHub, you most likely use GitHub Actions as well.
+A great way to execute all kinds of tasks, like interacting with Git, performing a build, running tests, or deploying to an environment.
+  There are a lot of different actions available since it is so easy to create one.
+With some metadata, you can add your actions to the GitHub marketplace for others to find.
+But what if you want your own marketplace?
 ---
 > TLDR; see the [repo](https://github.com/mivano/github-actions-catalog) or the [demo website](https://mivano.github.io/github-actions-catalog) for more details.

 When you work with GitHub, you most likely use GitHub Actions as well.
 A great way to execute all kinds of tasks, like interacting with Git, performing a build, running tests, or deploying to an environment.